 The eagle reintroduction project in the Lake Geneva basin will allow many scientists to analyze the data provided by the video surveillance of the birds, the GPS tracking, and the field observations.
 Publications will regularly report on the progress made by the scientists with whom we collaborate.
 The work will focus on the following main points :

-Validation of the parental cleat technique : The originality of this reintroduction project lies in this new release technique.
+Validation of parental hacking technique : The originality of this reintroduction project lies in this new release technique.
 The objective of the studies that will take place throughout the program (8 years) will try to verify if this new technique brings benefits on the young survival rate and the fixation of the birds on the territory, two crucial points of the reintroduction program.
-The phenomenon of recognition of parents will also be studied for a non-colonial species since the eaglets will be able to join their parents as well as other parents because all nests are close.
-There fore, eaglets can choose the nest where they come back to beg food to adult.

 Bird movement :Placing a GPS tag on each reintroduced eagle will allow us to follow bird movement.